🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 I won't tell you what's right in every situation, but you'll want to mull these questions over for every individual tuber you pull.

-With less age and experience, or with more people on the tow line at once, you'll want to go easier on the speed and turns.
+With less age and experience, or with more people on the tow line at one time, you'll want to go easier on the speed and turns.

-Tip: If you're pulling someone else's child, it might even be a good idea to get a signed parental release (especially if his/her parents aren't with you and/or you don't know them well).
+Tip: If you're pulling someone else's child, getting a signed parental release might be a good idea (especially if his/her parents aren't with you and/or you don't know them well).

 4. Know Your Boat